 The consequences of losing the SME status during the implementation of the grant component will be assessed on a case-by-case basis, taking in consideration, in particular, the causes for losing the SME status.
 A change to the ownership situation of the beneficiary that calls into question the decision to award the grant may constitute a ground for terminating the contract.

-Pathfinder's Transition activities help all types of researchers and innovators develop the pathway to commercial development in the Union, such as demonstration activities and feasibility studies to assess potential business cases, and support the creation of spin offs and start-ups.
+Transition activities help all types of researchers and innovators develop the pathway to commercial development in the Union, such as demonstration activities and feasibility studies to assess potential business cases, and support the creation of spin offs and start-ups.
 Transition activities are open to projects and/or results stemming from the EIC Pathfinder, FET, and ERC Proof of Concept and such results are typically at TRL 3-4.
 At the end of a Transition project, the technology should have matured to TRL 5/6 and the business case should be sufficiently advanced for the applicant to be ready for the next stage, which can be to apply for EIC Accelerator.

 Applicants selected under the EIC Accelerator may be awarded grant first support with the investment component of blended finance introduced at a later stage.
 This is the case when the innovation is at least TRL 5/6 but is based on a scientific discovery or novel technology and still requires significant work to validate and demonstrate in relevant environments in order to properly assess its commercial potential.
 Such innovations may include, but are not limited to, those based on research results from the EIC Pathfinder and Transition, as well as European Research Council.
 Grant-first companies are eligible for a follow on equity component subject to a milestone assessment attesting that the innovation activities are well under way and that the innovation has the potential for deployment.

-For short application, applicants will be invited to fill a questionnaire on the EIC AI-based IT platform illustrating their innovation and submit a 10-slide presentation and a 3-minute video pitch.
+For short proposals, applicants will be invited to fill a questionnaire on the EIC AI IT platform illustrating their innovation and submit a 10-slide presentation and a 3-minute video pitch.
 Applicants will also have to estimate the costs required to develop their idea, in the form of grant or investment, and they will have to demonstrate the need for EU support.
 Please note that at this step, the amounts are indicative and non-binding.

 Various typologies of risks are covered during the evaluation, including technology, regulatory and implementation/market risks.
 The experts will assess the considerations given to the management and mitigation of these risks.

-Any significant information which changes between the submission of the full application and the interview should be highlighted to the jury during the interview and will be assessed accordingly by the jury.
+Any significant information which changed between the submission of the full application and the interview should be highlighted to the jury during the interview and will be assessed accordingly by the jury.
 Any major change after the outcome of the interview should be taken into account during the negotiation process to structure the potential investment agreement during compliance checks, due diligence, syndication of potential co-investors, tranches of investment and related objectives and milestones, etc.

 In line with the approach followed by the EIC Accelerator, all projects need to describe market activities even when they are not supported by the grant component.
 Projects requesting grant only support also need to describe market activities, and to indicate which are the other sources, other than the EIC, that they can use to finance their market activities.

+However please note that the grant component only reimburses costs related to activities below TRL 9.
 According to the design of the AI platform and in line with EIC requirements, it is necessary to have at least:

 • One work package for technology development, one work package for market activities and one work package for management to develop your innovation activities.